-In addition to being a keyword rank checker, Nozzle is one of the best tools for competitive analysis.
-It lets you keep tabs on who is doing the best in your industry by showing you:
+In addition to being a keyword rank checker, Nozzle is one of the best SEO competitor analysis tools.
+It lets you keep tabs on who is doing the best in the SERPs for your industry by showing you:

 - who has the most top 3, top 5, or top 10 rankings.